Simon Cowell: The X Factor

 Cowell also launched American The X Factor in September 2011 on American broadcaster Fox.
-It was originally announced that he would be a judge both on the UK and US editions of the show, which aired at similar times of the year, but MTV officially reported on 17 April 2011 that this was not true.
-Cowell was no longer to be a judge on the UK version, but he would remain a major presence backstage.
+It was originally announced that he would be a judge both on the British and American editions of the show, which aired at similar times of the year, but MTV officially reported on 17 April 2011 that this was not true.
+Cowell was no longer to be a judge on the British version, but he would remain a major presence backstage.
 He was joined by Paula Abdul, L.A.
 Reid, Nicole Scherzinger and formerly Cheryl Cole.
 Cowell's contestant Melanie Amaro came first during season 1, making Cowell the winning judge.
 Cowell and Reid returned for season 2, while Demi Lovato and Britney Spears joined the judging panel as replacements for Abdul and Scherzinger.
 This season launched another of Cowell's contestant into worldwide fame, the group Fifth Harmony.

 Cowell returned for a third season of The X Factor in September 2013 alongside Demi Lovato, while Spears and L.A.
 Reid announced they would not be returning and were replaced by Paulina Rubio and Kelly Rowland.
 Cowell's last contestant Alex & Sierra won the season, marking Cowell's second season as the winning mentor after he came first with Melanie Amaro in 2011.

 In October 2010, Cowell signed new three-year deals with ITV for both Britain's Got Talent and The X Factor, retaining them until 2013.
 On 15 November 2013, the three-year deal was extended by another three years, keeping it on air until 2016.

-In October 2013, it was reported that Cowell might return to the UK version of The X Factor for series 11 in place of Gary Barlow, and on 7 February 2014, his return was officially confirmed.
-This resulted in the cancellation of the US version after three seasons by Fox.
+In October 2013, it was reported that Cowell might return to the British version of The X Factor for series 11 in place of Gary Barlow, and on 7 February 2014, his return was officially confirmed.
+This resulted in the cancellation of the American version after three seasons by Fox.
 He joined judges Louis Walsh, Cheryl Fernandez-Versini, who replaced Sharon Osbourne, and new judge, former Spice Girls member Mel B, who replaced Nicole Scherzinger.
 For his eighth series, he was given the Over 26s category.
 On 13 December, Ben Haenow and Fleur East reached the final two, which meant that Cowell was the winning mentor for the first time since series 3 2006, when he had both Leona Lewis and Ray Quinn in the final.
 Ben Haenow became the eleventh winner on 14 December.
 In 2015, Cowell returned to the X Factor for its twelfth series, along with veteran judge Cheryl Fernandez-Versini and newcomers Rita Ora and BBC Radio 1 DJ Nick Grimshaw.

 In December 2020 it was announced that Cowell will be a judge on The X Factor Israel in 2021.
-In late May 2021, Cowell announced he will be cancelling his appearance on the show in context of the Israeli aggression against Gaza.
+In late May 2021, Cowell cancelled his appearance on the show following the conflict between Israel and Hamas, though he maintained that he was cancelling "for his own reasons.

+In July 2024, he offered a public comment supporting the Jerusalem Youth Chorus on America’s Got Talent, a Palestinian-Israeli music group that promotes dialogue, saying, "You made something very complicated beautiful through friendship."